ENM032/EasyKanban/README.md

 # EasyKanban
-This is a Java from my 1st year at varsity
+This is a Java project from my 1st year at varsity and has not been updated ever since